 Urban sprawl has increased isolation and decreased residents' social capital (Mason, 2010).
 The construction and development of a just civic society goes through a just redistribution of spaces, with a balance between public and private sphere.
 Globally, the major trend of shrinking of importance of public spaces, comparing to an increase of private ownership, has caused the worsening of social cohesion among citizens.
 To revert the process, an equitable governance attitude should be pursued: respect and legitimacy toward the public actions by citizens, more possibilities for them to influence public policies, balance between private and public interests, a clear legislative framework and awareness among citizens.
-Moreover, the design of both public and private spaces can become a key to revert the individualistic mindset: instead of conceiving the public as extended private space, cities planners and architects should consider the private as extension of the public space, and a mediation between the two should be find.
+Moreover, the design of both public and private spaces can become a key to revert the individualistic mindset: instead of conceiving the public space, and a mediation between the two should be find.
 The public institutions should be the one addressing and monitoring this balance.
 The normativity should become the democratization of the public spaces, against the competition for the profitable use of public space (Bodnar, 2015).
 Equitable distribution, accessibility, inclusivity, "a minimization of barriers, unofficial as well as official staging, and an attempt to create conditions favourable to deliberation" (Goodsell, 2003: 381) should be on the agenda of city managers to design a collective city.
 An extra effort on the public spaces can help cities in building social cohesion and a just equitable society.